grahamearley/email_daily-Auto-Moderator/README.md

 ### Installation
 The easiest way to run this script is to download IntelliJ and to load this project in IntelliJ.

-Then run the `main(...)` function in `Moderator.kt`.
+Then run the `main(...)` function in `Moderator.kt` with a single command-line argument: the password for the email daily mod gmail account.

-### Security note:
-As it is now, this repo MUST remain private.
-It contains the password to the auto-mod gmail account.